 What to expect

-We opened the West Approach Bridge North in 2017 to carry three lanes of westbound-only traffic across Union Bay from the new floating bridge to Seattle.
-However, to enable the removal and replacement of the old, structurally vulnerable eastbound bridge over Union Bay, we temporarily shifted all traffic onto the West Approach Bridge North in 2019, with two lanes in both directions and no shoulders.
-To promote traffic safety on this structure, we temporarily lowered the speed to 40 mph.
+We opened the West Approach Bridge North in 2017.
+At the time, it carried three lanes of westbound-only traffic across Union Bay from the new floating bridge to Seattle.
+To make room to construct a parallel eastbound bridge, we’ve temporarily shifted all traffic over Union Bay.
+Currently all traffic is on the north bridge, with two lanes in both directions and a 40 mph speed limit.

-When a new, three-lane eastbound bridge is completed in 2023, the north bridge will revert to a westbound-only span and the speed limit across Union Bay will increase.
+When a new, three-lane eastbound bridge is completed in 2023-2024, the north bridge will revert to a westbound-only, three-lane span and the speed limit across Union Bay will increase.